everx-labs/TonNfcClientSwift/docs/FunctionsList.md

     Make pin verification and data signing by key for HD path m/44'/396'/0'/0'/hdIndex'.

     *Arguments requirements:*

         pin — numeric string of length 4, example: '5555'

+        hdIndex — numeric string of length > 0 and ≤ 10.

+        data — hex string of even length ≥ 2 and ≤ 356.

+    *Exemplary response:*

+        {"message":
+            "13FB836213B12BBD41209273F81BCDCF7C226947B18128F73E9A6E96C84B30C3288E51C622C045488981B6544D02D0940DE54D68A0A78BC2A5F9523B8757B904",
+         "status":"ok"
+        }

+ - **checkSerialNumberAndVerifyPinAndSign(serialNumber: String, data: String, hdIndex: String, pin: String)**

+    Read serial number of currently connected security card and compare it with serialNumber argument.
+If they are identical then make pin verification and data signing by key for HD path m/44'/396'/0'/0'/hdIndex'.
+Else reject the card.

+    *Arguments requirements:*

+        serialNumber — numeric string of length 24, example: "50439480243390112681323".

+        pin — numeric string of length 4, example: '5555'